 The forces due to obstacles in the flow which are not resolved (sub-grid) on the horizontal grid, should be parameterised.
 The obstacles are denoted in D-Flow FM as hydraulic structures.
 In the numerical model the hydraulic structures should be located at velocity points of the grid.
 The direction of the forces should be specified at input.
 To model the force on the flow generated by a hydraulic structure, a quadratic energy or linear loss term is added to the momentum equation.

-Note: Structure definitions can be made in Delta Shell, and will then be saved into a structures <.ini>-file (section C.12).
+Note: Structure definitions can be created in the D-Flow FM User Interface, and will then be saved into a structures <.ini>-file (section C.11).